BOSE - TOPICS

 Policy and Program Reviews

-Heidi Schweingruber, Ph.D., is the deputy director of the Board on Science Education at the National Research Council (NRC).
-In this role she oversees many of the projects in the BOSE portfolio.
-She also collaborates with the director and board to develop new projects.
+Heidi Schweingruber, Ph.D., is the director of the Board on Science Education at the National Research Council (NRC).
 She co-directed the study that resulted in the report A Framework for K-12 Science Education (2011) which is the first step in revising national standards for K-12 science education.
 She served as study director for a review of NASA’s pre-college education programs completed in 2008 and co-directed the study that produced the 2007 report Taking Science to School: Learning and Teaching Science in Grades K-8.
 She served as an editor on the NRC report Mathematics Learning in Early Childhood: Paths to Excellence and Equity (2009).
 She co- authored two award-winning books for practitioners that translate findings of NRC reports for a broader audience: Ready, Set, Science!
 Putting Research to Work in K-8 Science Classrooms (2008) and Surrounded by Science (2010).
 Prior to joining the NRC, Heidi worked as a senior research associate at the Institute of Education Sciences in the U.S. Department of Education where she administered the preschool curriculum evaluation program and a grant program in mathematics education.
 Previously, she was the director of research for the Rice University School Mathematics Project an outreach program in K-12 mathematics education, and taught in the psychology and education departments at Rice University.
 Heidi holds a Ph.D. in psychology (developmental) and anthropology, and a certificate in culture and cognition from the University of Michigan.

 Margaret Hilton is senior program officer of the Board on Science Education and the Board on Testing and Assessment at the National Research Council (NRC).
 She recently directed a consensus study overseen by both boards that led to the report, Education for Life and Work: Developing Transferable Knowledge and Skills in the 21st Century.
 This study built on and extended earlier workshops, one focused on future skill demands, another on the intersection between science education and 21st century skills, and another on assessment of 21st century skills.
 She also recently directed two large national summits--Community Colleges in the Evolving STEM Education Landscape (in December, 2011) and Assessment of Informal and Afterschool Science Learning (in June, 2012).
 She contributed to the BOSE report Discipline-Based Education Research,; was a primary author of the report, Learning Science through Computer Games and Simulations; and directed a study of high school science laboratories.
 For the NRC Committee on National Statistics, she directed a study of the Occupational Information Network (O*NET), a large database of occupational information.
 Prior to joining the NRC staff, Margaret was a consultant to the National Skill Standards Board.
 Earlier, at the Congressional Office of Technology Assessment, she directed studies of workforce training, work reorganization, and international competitiveness.
 She earned a B.A. in geography, with high honors, from the University of Michigan, an M.A. in regional planning from the University of North Carolina at Chapel Hill, and an M.A. in education and human development from George Washington University.